Tip

 Agile vs. Waterfall: What's the difference?

-The key difference between Agile vs. Waterfall is that Waterfall breaks down software development into isolated phases that flow into each other, while Agile advocates iterative development cycles in which multiple lifecycle phases can run in parallel.
+The key difference between Agile vs. Waterfall is that Waterfall breaks down software development into distinct, isolated phases that flow into each other, while Agile advocates iterative development cycles in which planning, development, testing and incremental deployments can all happen simultaneously.

-Whether an organization develops applications with an Agile- or Waterfall-based methodology, all software development projects incorporate common aspects of lifecycle phases, including:
+Whether an organization develops applications with an Agile- or Waterfall-based approach, all software development projects share key lifecycle phases, such as the following:

-The Waterfall model treats each software development lifecycle phase as distinct, isolated events.
-Development teams must complete each phase in its entirety before they move onto the next phase.
+Unlike the Agile approach, the Waterfall model is rigid.
+It treats each software development lifecycle phase as a distinct, isolated event.
+Development teams must complete each phase in its entirety before moving on to the next phase.

 In the Waterfall model of software development, lifecycle phases cascade in a one-way flow, and teams must complete each phase before moving to the next phase.